glassroom/git-gpg/README.md

 private source code?
 (Remember, you are wearing a tin-foil hat.)

 git-gpg helps protect your precious work.
 It lets you securely store your git repositories on an untrusted server.
-At a high level, it works by treating the remote repo as a gpg encrypted blob.

 When you pull changes, it:

-1. Downloads the encrypted blob.
+1. Runs rsync to download encrypted .git database files from a remote server to a local directory.
-2. Decrypts it into a staging directory.
+2. Decrypts the .git database files to form a "staging" repository.
-3. Pulls from the staging directory into your local repo.
+3. Pulls from the staging repository into your local repo.

 When you push changes, it:

-1. Pushes your local changes into the staging directory.
+1. Pushes your local changes into the staging repository.
-2. Encrypts the staging directory into a blob.
+2. Encrypts the .git database files in the staging repository.
-3. Uploads the encrypted blob.
+3. Runs rsync to upload the encrypted .git database files to the remote server.

 Simple.

-It also contains some logic to prevent users from pushing code at the same time and clobbering eachothers changes.

-Note: Even readers of below-average intelligence will notice that *every* push or pull operation requires you to transfer a new encrypted blob containing a complete copy of your repository.
-This could get expensive in terms of network traffic.
-You'll probably want to keep the size of your codebase fairly small.

 ## Requirements